 - (a) Coconuts.
-Coconut-growing is by far the most important industry in the Territory.
-Low prices checked expansion during recent years, but the price rose sharply during 1936-37 and the exports of copra advanced from £761,309 to £1,231,309, with an increase in quantity of 9,725 tons. - (b) Tobacco.
+Coconut-growing is by far the most important industry in the Territory, but low prices have checked expansion during recent years.
+Although the price rose sharply during 1936-37 it was not maintained throughout 1937-38 with the result that the exports of copra declined from £1,231,309 to £847,734, with a fall in quantity of only 2,693 tons. - (b) Tobacco.
 Many planters are cultivating tobacco to cater for the local market.
 Two companies have manufactured tobacco suitable for issue to the natives or for trade.
 In some instances planters are issuing the dry leaf to the native labourers who make their own cigars and cigarettes. - (c) Cotton.
 In 1924-25 the Government obtained 1,615 lb. of cotton seed, and cultivation was tried at the experimental stations as well as by private planters, including a few natives, but little progress has been made. - (d) Kapok.
 The cultivation of kapok was continued on a small scale.
 The local demand is more than sufficient to absorb the available crop. - (e) Cocoa.
 Greater interest is being displayed in the cultivation of cocoa.
-The quality of the beans produced is good, and 132 tons, or an increase of 5 tons over the previous year's figures, were exported during the year. - (f) Desiccated Coconut.
+The quality of the beans produced is good, and 179 tons, or an increase of 47 tons over the previous year's figures, were exported during the year. - (f) Desiccated Coconut.
 Three desiccated coconut factories are established in the Territory.
-The quantity exported during 1936-37 was 1,632 tons. - (g) Coffee.
+The quantity exported during 1937-38 was 1,579 tons. - (g) Coffee.
 Two plantations of coffee are in satisfactory condition and are commencing to yield.
-Fifty-one tons of coffee valued at £4,100 were exported during the year.
+Forty-one tons of coffee valued at £1,025 were exported during the year.
 The coffee is of good quality and is well received on the Australian market. - (h) Other Crops.
 The climate and soil of New Guinea are suitable for the cultivation of rice, Manilla hemp, cinchona, nutmeg, vanilla, peanuts and maize, but hitherto their cultivation has either not advanced beyond the experimental stage or has been attempted on a small scale only.
 Sugar-cane of many varieties flourishes, and the natives cultivate extensive areas for their own use; other indigenous food-producing plants include the sago palm and the cassava. - (i) Plants Yielding Power Alcohol.
 It seems probable that alcohol for power purposes will be obtainable economically from the Territory.
 The sago palm and nipa palm yield as much as 60 gallons a ton, and in places are abundant. - (ii) Plantations.
 During the year 1934-35 the Administration disposed of the several plantations maintained by it with the exception of the demonstration plantation at Keravat.
-The principal crops grown on plantations are shown in the table hereunder for the year ended 30th June, 1937.
+The principal crops grown on plantations are shown in the table hereunder for the year ended 30th June, 1938.
 The figures are not complete, but they give an indication of the state of agriculture in the Territory.

-TERRITORY OF NEW GUINEA.-PLANTATIONS, 1936-37.
+TERRITORY OF NEW GUINEA: PLANTATIONS, 1937-38.